ksasank10/eVTOL-eSTOL-Route-Comparison-Tool/README.md

 - Scores the performance of both aircraft types using a weighted system across multiple categories
 - Outputs scored recommendation with a generated rationale

+## Running Files
+To run the app, download all the MATLAB Code files into the same MATLAB directory.
+Then run the routecomparisontool_exported.m file and the app should display.

 For more information, please read the documentation.